Austria’s Awe-inspiring Architecture

 Fun fact: The KunstHaus, also known as the ‘Friendly Alien’, played an undeniable role in helping Graz to secure its UNESCO ‘City of Design’ status in 2011.

 The river Mur meanders through the Austrian city of Graz in Styria, winding past traditional gabled houses with red-tiled roofs and green copper turrets.
 On the river’s right bank, one building stands in stark contrast to its neighbours.
 The Kunsthaus Graz demands one’s attention with its biomorphic form, made from 1,066 pieces of acrylic glass, waxing and waning under rounded nozzles on its roof.

 One aim of the Kunsthaus construction and its expressive, futuristic architecture was to reinvigorate the city’s less prosperous district opposite the historic centre.
 It’s now home to three major exhibition galleries, a viewing platform, a restaurant, media lounge, shop and a magazine house, welcoming a vast number of visitors from across the globe each year.

 Kunsthas Graz Opening times: Tuesday to Sunday, 10am – 5pm.

 Price: €9.50 for adults, €3.50 for students, €19 for a family pass.
 Free admission for children under the age of six.
 Guided tours and multimedia guides are available.

 Location: Vorarlberg, western Austria

-Architects: Peter Zumthor, Helena Weber, Matthias Hein, Dieter Klammer and Bernardo Bader are five contemporary figures of note.
+Architects: Helena Weber, Matthias Hein, Dieter Klammer, Bernardo Bader, Hermann Kaufmann, Marte Marte and Dietrich Untertrifaller are contemporary figures of note.

 Fun fact: In Krumbach, a small village in Vorarlberg’s Bregenzerwald, all of the bus stops were designed by seven leading architects from Chile, Spain, Belgium, China, Norway, Russia and Japan.